rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Academy_Ep1_CoCreation_c2_20250805.md

 _**Prompt yourself:**_

-- Why am I participating in Civium?
+- Why am I participating in CoCivium?
 - What is my long-term vision for human–AI cooperation?
 - What values must be preserved in my work?
 - What fears or doubts do I have about this path?